OCD treatment. M’s story…

 - I regularly had disturbing and graphic thoughts about bad things happening to members of my family or myself, involving them or me getting hurt in an accident and dying or getting ill and dying.

-I did these particular exercises for my Obsessive-Compulsive Disorder (OCD) around contamination, but I also had to complete the same exercise for other areas of my Obsessive Compulsive Disorder behaviours, such as checking my bank account over an over, or checking all the doors and windows in the house were locked, rumination and disturbing thoughts etc.
+I did these particular exercises for my Obsessive-Compulsive Disorder (OCD) around contamination, but I also had to complete the same exercise for other areas of my Obsessive Compulsive Disorder behaviors, such as checking my bank account over and over, or checking all the doors and windows in the house were locked, rumination and disturbing thoughts, etc.

 - I am responsible for preventing the spread of contamination/dirt/germs and stopping something bad from happening – illness or death.